 The district has provided needed changes in policy to assure district compliance and constantly monitors to assure adjustments that are needed are made.
-Between April 2019 and February 2020, one policy was created, seven policies were revised and four were deleted.
+Between April 2021 and March 2022six policies were revised, none were new or deleted.

 Based on this evidence the district has met the expectations for EL 2.8.9.